 Finally reached legal age and want to get a Driver’s Licence but don’t know how to start?

-In this article, I will try to help you understand the flow of how to get your driver’s licence and let you make an informed decision in taking lessons as a Private or School candidate.
-I will share some tips from my personal experience that may help you too.
+In this article, I will attempt to help you understand the flow of getting your driver’s licence to make an informed decision in choosing to take lessons as a Private or School candidate.
+I will be sharing some tips from my personal experience that may help too.

-Disclaimer: I am not an expert, and this is just a sharing of my knowledge.
-This guide may not be 100% accurate, but it was just how the process went for me.
+Disclaimer: I am no expert, and this is just a sharing of my knowledge.
+This driving license guide may not be 100% accurate, but it is just how the process was for me.

-Warm yourself up; this is a very long and detailed article!
+Warm yourself up; this is a very long and detailed driving license article!
 Be sure to bookmark it too!
 Like us on Facebook!
-To read our detailed guide on how to ace the driving test segment, click here.

-I was a manual transmission (Class 3) private student at BBDC, passing my driving test on the first try and spent a total of around $1.2-1.3k, clocking 22.5 hrs of lessons in slightly less than two months since BTT & PDL.
+I was a manual transmission (Class 3) private student at BBDC, passed my driving test on the first try and spent around $1.2-1.3k in total, clocking 22.5 hrs of lessons in slightly less than two months since BTT & PDL.
 If you have no idea about what you have just read, it’s okay.
 Read on, and I believe you will be enlightened.

-First thing to do…enrolling at a school, regardless of whether you choose to be a private or school candidate.
+The first thing to do is enrolling at a school, regardless of whether you choose to be a private or school candidate.

-- Head down to any school convenient to you to register yourself.
+- Head down to any school convenient for you to register yourself.